The Gerald Segal Research Internship 2018

-The International Institute for Strategic Studies–Asia (IISS–Asia) invites applications for the Gerald Segal Research Internship 2017, which will be tenable for a period of three months during 2017 at the IISS–Asia office in Singapore.
+The International Institute for Strategic Studies–Asia invites applications for the Gerald Segal Research Internship 2018, which will be tenable for a period of three months between March to June 2018 at the IISS–Asia office in Singapore.

 The intern will be paid a stipend of SGD800 per month to cover daily expenses.
 IISS–Asia will provide assistance in securing the necessary temporary work permit for the intern, but finding accommodation will be the intern’s own responsibility.